ab € 3.695,– p.P.

 Moheli

-<After breakfast, catch a short flight to the island of Moheli.
-In 2020, this island and its surrounding waters were designated by UNESCO as Mwali Biosphere Reserve in an effort to protect its rich diversity.
+<After breakfast, catch a ferry to the island of Moheli.
+In 2020, this island and its surrounding waters were designated by UNESCO as the Mwali Biosphere Reserve in an effort to protect its rich diversity.
 You'll take a scenic drive to your beachfront accommodation, passing through tropical rainforests and alongside turquoise ocean views.
-Upon arrival, have lunch and head out on a village walk among homesteads and gardens, meeting villagers and learning about the history of the village and how local foods are made.
-This afternoon, visit a ylang-ylang farm factory.
-Though not currently operational, your guide will explain how essential oil was once extracted from this tropical plant that forms the basis of Chanel No. 5 perfume and other famous fragrances.
+Upon arrival, have lunch and head out on a village walk, meeting local people and learning about day-to-day life in this remote fishing village.
+On the outskirts of the settlement, visit a ylang-ylang plantation and distillery.
+The distillery may not be operating during your visit, but your guide will explain how essential oil is extracted from this tropical plant, which is one of Comoros’ primary exports and forms the basis of Chanel No. 5 perfume and other famous fragrances.

-Flight time today is just 30 minutes.There are currently no reliable passenger ferry options to the island, which is why we opt to fly for this leg of the journey.
+Your travel time today will be approximately 3.5 hours.
 While in Moheli, you will see people feeding lemurs and 'swimming with whales' experiences being offered.
 While wildlife viewing is a big part of many itineraries, we strive to view animals in their natural habitats and with the greatest level of respect.
 We ask travellers to avoid these activities as it is contrary to our Responsible Travel policy.
 Please refer to the ‘Responsible Travel’ section of the Essential Trip Information for more details. -

 Tag 4